DerFL/CSC2125_Blockchain/README.md

-# CSC2125: Topics in Software Engineering: Blockchain
+# CSC2125: Topics in Software Engineering: Blockchain Technologies

 This repo collects docs, readings, and notes for CSC2125 at UofT